 The center is staffed by full-time family physicians, family medicine residents, and nurse practitioners.
 Precepting is provided by Brown Square staff family physicians.

 Ambulatory Family Medicine

-The primary goal of this four-week block is to expand and refine the skills needed to see patients efficiently, confidently, and competently, with an emphasis on the further development of an individualized outpatient practice style.
+The primary goal of this four-week rotation is to expand and refine the skills needed to see patients efficiently, confidently, and competently, with an emphasis on the further development of an individualized outpatient practice style.
 Faculty supervision is incorporated to support residents in individualized goal-setting.
-The month includes continuity patient care sessions, individualized skills sessions, team-centered care functions, and a practice management project.
+The rotation includes continuity patient care sessions, individualized skills sessions and team-centered care functions.
 Residents are encouraged to individualize their learning experiences, and opportunities exist to pursue interests in family counseling, clinical protocol development, office procedures, gynecology, sports medicine, behavior change techniques, etc.